Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Experiments

 Although counterexamples to GAP are well-known to exists starting from \cite{WebWei_90}, such examples are rare in previously known classes of RB problems.
 In particular, it has been found in \cite{GasGauYan_23_whittles} that when $|\sspa| = 3$, no more than $0.2\%$ of the uniformly random examples are non-indexable or violate GAP for Whittle index policy; when $|\sspa|$ gets large, this fraction among the uniformly random examples further decreases and becomes less than $10^{-4}\%$ when $|\sspa| = 7$.

-In this section, we study some classes of RB problems that are more sparse than the RB problems following the uniform distribution.
-Specifically, we generate some random RBs with $|\sspa| = 10$, whose transition distribution $P(s, a, \cdot)$ for $s\in\sspa, a\in\aspa$ and reward function $r(\cdot, a)$ for $a\in \aspa$ follow the Dirichlet distribution, a natural distribution for generating points on the probability simplex.
+In this section, we study some classes of RB problems that are \emph{sparser} than the RB problems following the uniform distribution, i.e., RB problems with fewer non-zero entries in the transition kernels.
+Specifically, we generate random RB instances with $|\sspa| = 10$, where the transition distributions $P(s, a, \cdot)$ for $s\in\sspa, a\in\aspa$ are independently sampled from symmetric Dirichlet distributions, a natural class of distributions for generating points on the probability simplex.
+The reward functions $r(\cdot, a)$ for $a\in \aspa$ are sampled from the same Dirichlet distribution.
+We have also experimented with uniformly distributed reward functions and observed similar results, as discussed in the appendix~\ref{app:exp-details:dense-reward}.
+Note that all entries less than $10^{-7}$ are rounded to zero.

 To count the number of non-GAP examples, we focus on identifying the RB problems that are \emph{locally unstable}, which implies the violation of GAP under all LP-Priority policies.
-The local instability of an RB problem is easy to certify: it happens when the spectral radius of a certain matrix $\Phi$ representing the local mean-field dynamics under the LP-Priority policies is larger than $1$, given that the definition of $\Phi$ is unambiguous (See \Cref{app:exp-details:commonness} for details).
-Based on this fact, we make three scatter plots in \Cref{fig:eigs}, each visualizing $10^4$ independently generated RB problems following the Dirichlet distributions with different parameters.
+The local instability of an RB problem is easy to certify: it happens when the spectral radius of a certain matrix $\Phi$ representing the local mean-field dynamics under the LP-Priority policies is larger than $1$, when the definition of $\Phi$ is unambiguous (See Appendix~\ref{app:exp-details:commonness} for details).
+Based on this fact, we make three scatter plots in \Cref{fig:eigs}, each visualizing $10^4$ independently generated RB problems following the symmetric Dirichlet distribution with different parameters.
 Each point in a scatter plot represents an RB problem, whose $y$-coordinate is the spectral radius of $\Phi$, and whose $x$-coordinate represents the second-largest absolute value of $P_\pibs$'s eigenvalues.